ruc-datalab/RelGen/README.md

 * ✨ **Advanced relational data generation models and algorithms.** RelGen provides users with a variety of deep generative models to choose from, and uses effective relational data generation algorithms to generate high-quality relational data.

 * ✨ **Comprehensive quality evaluation for generated relational data.** RelGen comprehensively evaluates the quality of generated relational data from multiple dimensions, and visualizes the difference between real relational data and generated relational data.

 ## Installation
 RelGen requires Python version 3.7 or later.
+You can choose one of the following methods to install the relgen.

 ### Install from pip